 The authorisation of intended promoters/sponsors by regulatory authorities in other jurisdictions is not, in itself, generally sufficient.
 We aim to enable innovative strategies whilst maintaining meaningful investor protection.
 We are always prepared to meet potential promoters/sponsors or their professional advisers in order to discuss matters of policy and practice regarding proposed open or closed ended schemes.
 Please email Authorisations with an outline of your proposals in the first instance, so that an assessment can be made of which technical staff should attend any future meeting.

 Both authorised and registered schemes must appoint a local licensed designated administrator/manager to conduct the day to day operations of the scheme.
 Whereas the designated administrator/manager must conduct due diligence on the promoter of any scheme it proposes to administer, in addition in respect of a registered scheme, the designated administrator/manager is required, at application, to sign a declaration that it has undertaken that due diligence: for further details refer to Guidance on Registered Collective Investment Schemes.
-The declaration also confirms that the designated administrator/manager confirms that it is content with the disclosures in the scheme’s prospectus/offer document as meeting the requirements of the Prospectus Rules 2008.
+The declaration also confirms that the designated administrator/manager confirms that it is content with the disclosures in the scheme’s prospectus/offer document as meeting the requirements of the Prospectus Rules and Guidance 2021.

 We attach great importance to these declarations and expect applicants to be able to demonstrate that they have documentary evidence to support the confirmations given, and to be able to produce that evidence immediately should we request it.
 Failure to support a declaration by documentary evidence might be taken into account by us in assessing ongoing fitness and properness under schedule 4 to the Law.
 Consequently, because the designated manager has to provide these confirmations to the Commission we are able to declare the scheme registered within three working days of receipt.

 Open ended schemes and closed-ended schemes may be constituted as: